Colonial Nigeria: Second World War

 In all three regions, minority parties represented the special interests of ethnic groups, especially as they were affected by the majority.
-They never were able to elect sizeable legislative delegations, but they served as a means of public expression for minority concerns.
-They received attention from major parties before elections, at which time either a dominant party from another region or the opposition party in their region sought their alliance.
+They were never able to elect sizeable legislative delegations, but they served as a means of public expression for minority concerns.
+They received attention from major parties before the elections, at which time either a dominant party from another region or the opposition party in their region sought their alliance.

 The political parties jockeyed for positions of power in anticipation of the independence of Nigeria.
 Three constitutions were enacted from 1946 to 1954.
 While each generated considerable political controversy, they moved the country toward greater internal autonomy, with an increasing role for the political parties.
 The trend was toward the establishment of a parliamentary system of government, with regional assemblies and a federal House of Representatives.

 In 1946 a new constitution was approved by the British Parliament at Westminster and promulgated in Nigeria.
 Although it reserved effective power in the hands of the Governor-General and his appointed Executive Council, the so-called Richards Constitution (after Governor-General Sir Arthur Richards, who was responsible for its formulation) provided for an expanded Legislative Council empowered to deliberate on matters affecting the whole country.
 Separate legislative bodies, the houses of assembly, were established in each of the three regions to consider local questions and to advise the Lieutenant Governors.
 The introduction of the federal principle, with deliberative authority devolved on the regions, signalled recognition of the country's diversity.
 Although realistic in its assessment of the situation in Nigeria, the Richards Constitution undoubtedly intensified regionalism as an alternative to political unification.

 The pace of constitutional change accelerated after the promulgation of the Richards Constitution.
 It was suspended in 1950 against a call for greater autonomy, which resulted in an inter-parliamentary conference at Ibadan in 1950.
 The conference drafted the terms of a new constitution.
 The so-called Macpherson Constitution, after the incumbent Governor-General John Stuart Macpherson, went into effect the following year.

 The most important innovations in the new charter reinforced the dual course of constitutional evolution, allowing for both regional autonomy and federal union.
 By extending the elective principle and by providing for a central government with a Council of Ministers, the Macpherson Constitution gave renewed impetus to party activity and to political participation at the national level.
 But by providing for comparable regional governments exercising broad legislative powers, which could not be overridden by the newly established 185-seat federal House of Representatives, the Macpherson Constitution also gave a significant boost to regionalism.
 Subsequent revisions contained in the Lyttleton Constitution, enacted in 1954, firmly established the federal principle and paved the way for independence.